subirvarma/GeneralCognitics/_posts/ofdm.md

 - Bit pattern 11 gets mapped on to $\sqrt{2} A\cos (2\pi f_c t + {5\pi\over 4})$.
 - Bit pattern 01 gets mapped on to $\sqrt{2} A\cos (2\pi f_c t + {7\pi\over 4})$.

+Note that the signal being mapped is actually the sinc function $\sinc(\pi Ft)$, which we have left out for convenience.
-Hence we can see that the different bit patterns are differentiated based solely on the phase of the carrier wave.
+We can see that the different bit patterns are differentiated based solely on the phase of the carrier wave.
 This mapping can be nicely represented in the complex plane as follows:
 - Bit pattern 00 gets mapped on to the complex number $({1\over{\sqrt 2}}, {j\over{\sqrt 2}}) $
 - Bit pattern 10 gets mapped on to $(-{1\over{\sqrt 2}}, {j\over{\sqrt 2}})$
 - Bit pattern 11 gets mapped on to $(-{1\over{\sqrt 2}}, -{j\over{\sqrt 2}})$